EQIP Brush Management: Juniper, Mesquite, and Invasive Woody Species

 Wildlife Considerations

-In some areas, NRCS may require wildlife assessments before approving brush removal — particularly for threatened or endangered species habitat.
-In the Pacific Northwest, Northern Long-eared Bat habitat assessments may be required if more than 0.1 acres of trees are proposed for removal.
+In some areas, NRCS may require wildlife assessments before approving brush removal, particularly for threatened or endangered species habitat.
+In the Pacific Northwest, Northern Long-eared Bat habitat assessments may be required for projects removing more than 0.1 acres of trees.
 Your planner will guide you through any required reviews.

 How Brush Management Connects to Other Programs